-Sometimes I feel like I’m living every 12-year-old boys’ dream when I talk with my clients about poop.
-Frequency, consistency, and appearance are so very important to determining overall health.
+Sometimes, I feel like I’m living every 12-year-old boys’ dream when I talk with my clients about poop.
+Frequency, consistency, and appearance are important in determining overall health.
 Today, we’re diving in and dissecting what could be wrong with your stool and what it should look like.

-Stool can be used for testing, to diagnose disease, to determine the variety of gut flora, and the foundation of a joke.
+Your stool can be used for testing to diagnose disease, determine the variety of gut flora, and the foundation of a joke.

 I talk poop with all my clients.

 I don’t prep them in advance so they know it’s coming but I ease it into our initial session.
 I do my best to not make it uncomfortable for them since talking poop with a stranger is always weird.
 I usually start with benign poop questions like frequency, etc. And then I’ll get down to business!
 Here’s some of the questions I may ask:

 How often are you going?

 Are the edges flat or is the stool ribbon like?

 Is it overly foul smelling?

 For some clients, I ask this at each of their sessions because this tells me a lot about their overall health and how they’re progressing along.
 Here’s what I am looking for when I ask each of these questions: